 Here, we are shedding light on how it empowers women economically.

-Research by World Bank reveals that the number of women holding an official ID, a birth certificate, a bank amount or other necessary documentation is quite less as compared to men in the developing nations.
+Research by World Bank reveals that the number of women holding an official ID, a birth certificate, a bank amount, or other necessary documentation is quite less as compared to men in developing nations.
 Blockchain is a digital ledger thus, women can have digital IDs.

-As reported by Food and Agriculture Organization of the United Nations, women possess 20% less of a land of world’s land.
+As reported by the Food and Agriculture Organization of the United Nations, women possess 20% less of a land of world’s land.
 And women are the most affected.
-They are weighed down unfairly with the insecure land rights.
-The problem here is, in most of the countries, women land’ s rights are handicapped by the patriarchal dominance that rules various communities, and disparities between the constitutions and customary laws.
-Contracts based on blockchain improves the ownership power of women for a land.
-Their property ownership rights are kept safe with blockchain as it is impossible to alter any document stored on blockchain.
+They are weighed down unfairly by insecure land rights.
+The problem here is, in most countries, women's land rights are handicapped by the patriarchal dominance that rules various communities, and disparities between the constitutions and customary laws.
+Contracts based on blockchain improve the ownership power of women for land.
+Their property ownership rights are kept safe with blockchain as it is impossible to alter any document stored on a blockchain.
 Thus, it helps to knock out any kind of counterfeit or inaccuracy in it.
-So this creates an accurate and reliable system as far as women land’ s rights are concerned.
-Now, no person either government appointee or any man can contradict and challenge about the land owned by women.
-Because all the contracts are documented on blockchain
+So this creates an accurate and reliable system as far as women land’s rights are concerned.
+Now, no person either a government appointee or any man can contradict and challenge the land owned by women.
+Because all the contracts are documented on the blockchain.

-Blockchain has emerged out to be the most secured technology for financial transactions.
+Blockchain has emerged to be the most secure technology for financial transactions.
 Nearly half of the total women in the world, do not even have a bank account.
-Blockchain is helpful in this situation in a way that it provides payment system where transactions can be carried out on blockchain for free of cost.
-It is only possible with its peer to peer transaction network that needs no intermediary, central bank or third party.
-Moreover, if one wants to open cryptocurreny wallet then you need to pay nothing for it.
+Blockchain is helpful in this situation in a way that it provides a payment system where transactions can be carried out on blockchain free of cost.
+It is only possible with its peer-to-peer transaction network that needs no intermediary, central bank, or third party.
+Moreover, if one wants to open a cryptocurrency wallet then one needs to pay nothing for it.
 In this case, it eliminates the barriers for women to start financially.
 As compared to men, women are less likely to bear the expense of maintenance fees or minimum balance requirements in respect of their overrepresentation in part-time and informal labor or productive activities that are not taxed or registered by the government.